-This was 1985, yet for me the ideas that fired the counterculture revolution had a vibrancy that excited me.
+This exchange was had by Roszak in 1985.
+My own views were rather different.
+For me the ideas that fired the counterculture revolution had a vibrancy that excited me.
 Yes hippies were a cliche, but they left a lot of concepts behind.

 They had moved orientalism beyond interesting antiques to vibrant ideas.
 They had tried to marry libertarianism with utopianism that inspired early online culture.
 They had rooted down into the very nature of quality through metaphysics.
 This had inspired my wider view of things that gave this blog its name.
 In terms of eastern high and low brow culture and a holistic ‘renaissance man’ viewpoint.

-Yet in that conversation, Roszak highlights the huge gulf that lay between the counterculture that had fuelled so much of Silicon Valley up until then.
+Yet in that conversation, Roszak highlights the huge gulf that lay between the counterculture that had fuelled so much of Silicon Valley up until then and the new generation.
 A 30-something Steve Jobs would have choked with incredulity at that conversation.

 Roszak’s work is credible because of his personal memories make it real for the essay reader.
 He was in the trenches shaping the brightest minds to find their way to Silicon Valley.
 This brings that transition into focus in a way that other authors such as John Markoff had been unable to do.

 Roszak’s writing isn’t as witty or snarky as Robert X Cringely’s Accidental Empires.
 From Satori to Silicon Valley doesn’t try to build a mythologise around the messiness of the counterculture movement.